SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/buildcode/deploy/README.md

 > Most probably you will need to subscribe to SAP Build Work Zone to access the applications.
 Follow the documentation provided if you don't see the applications list (for example subscribe to SAP Build Workzone, standard edition).
 >
 > ![](./images/workzone-docu-links.png)
+>
+> You can skip this step now and go to the *exercise 3* on this page.

   ![](./images/webapp.png)